Skip to content

 Chris MackinJul 15, 2025 12:00:21 PM4 min read

-NSS 2025: dBs Institute ranked as one of the top-performing specialist music education providers in the UK
+NSS 2025: dBs Institute top-performing specialist music education provider in the UK

 Each year, the NSS polls millions of final year undergraduate students around the UK for their honest feedback on their university experience.
+Rating key areas such as teaching quality, learning opportunities, student voice, academic support and more.
+The NSS results help prospective students choose where to study, while also guiding universities and colleges on how they can improve their student experience.

-NSS 2025: The headlines for dBs Institute
+NSS 2025: Headline results for dBs Institute

 • Top 5 for Teaching, Academic Support, and Organisation and Management (compared to other specialist music providers)